prototypefund/open-theater-api/README.md

 Inside of the <a href="#style-object">style object</a> containerIds can also be found but MUST be referenced with a leading "#"

+##### ContainerType
+The containertype specifies the predefined type of media content that can be displayed within a <a href="#container">container</a>.

+There are three default containertypes that MUST be included in every client:

+- text
+- audio
+- video

 #### Styles Object